hackerb9/tokenize/README.md

 cases, like quoted strings and REMarks, easily.

 The downside is that one must have flex installed to _modify_ the tokenizer.
-Flex is _not_ necessary to compile and run as flex actually generates portable C code.
+Flex is _not_ necessary to compile on a machine as flex can generate portable C code.
 See the tokenize-cfiles.tar.gz in the github release or run `make cfiles`.

 ## Abnormal code